 Factor G' for FY 2017-18 is based on the SFY 2014-15 costs used for completion of the 372 report.
+The Commonwealth's MMIS (HCSIS) and payment system (PROMISe) are the data sources used.
 It represents the average cost per recipient for non-institutional state plan services provided to individuals in the ICF/ID program and state centers.
 It is based upon actual 2014-15 expenses paid through 06/30/2016 with a projection factor.
-The projection factor was developed by comparing year over year expenditures thru the same timeframe.
+The projection factor was developed by comparing year over year expenditures thru the same timeframe and then against current expenditure data as of May 31, 2017.